gitcnd/cpy_shell/README.md

 - `button` - display the state of the default button
 - `photo` - take a photo from the device camera
 - `neo_blink` - set one or more neopixel LED colours
-- `blink_all_pins` - output pin numbers using TTL 1's and 0's to identify pins (e.g. 7 x 1-0 pulese for GPIO7)
+- `blink_all_pins` - output pin numbers using TTL 1's and 0's to identify pins (e.g. 7 x 1-0 pulses for GPIO7)
 - `beep` - send an analogue tone to the default speaker
 - `freq` - set a specific analogue output to a GPIO pin (e.g. move a servo)
 ####